Jayesh Bhoot's Ghost Town

 So, when you talk about a file, you may be referring to any or all of these components.

-Now, a file's data block is represented by exactly one inode at the filesystem level.
-But, if we think of pathnames as labels slapped on the (inodes, data block) pair, then we can refer to the same inode with different labels.
+Now, if we think of pathnames as labels slapped on an (inode, data block) pair, then we can refer to the same inode with different labels.

 Two pathnames /tmp/filename1 and /home/bhoot/filename2 point to the same inode, thus representing two hard links.